SylvioLeonZanotti/CollabCoins/README.md

-# SharePoints
+# CollabCoins

-Welcome to **SharePoints**, this project is a visual system developed in Python with a graphical interface in customtkinter, designed to encourage interaction and collaboration between employees of a company.
+Welcome to **CollabCoins**, this project is a visual system developed in Python with a graphical interface in customtkinter, designed to encourage interaction and collaboration between employees of a company.
 This system allows employees to help each other and be rewarded for their contributions, accumulating points that can be exchanged for benefits.

 ## 🚀 Technologies